Shaw Paterson: Ministry

 He took up his divinity degree in the autumn of September 1987 at Glasgow University, just two weeks after getting married.
 His student placements for ministry were at the churches of: Motherwell: Dalziel, Hamilton: Gilmour and Whitehill, as well as East Kilbride: West.
-He graduated in 1990, and was licensed by the then Presbytery of Hamilton, and completed his probationary year at Hamilton Old by future General Assembly Moderator, Hugh Wyllie.
+He graduated in 1990, and was licensed on 26 June 1990 by the then Presbytery of Hamilton, and completed his probationary year at Hamilton Old by future General Assembly Moderator, Hugh Wyllie.

 Shortly after his probationary year, he was called to be minister at Strathaven: Rankin linked with Chapelton.
+He was ordained to the charge on 29 August 1991.
 The churches were part of a four way union in 2018 to form Strathaven: Trinity Church.
 This has been his only charge.

 As part of his ministry, he has set up a memory group for those with memory issues, a lunchtime club for school pupils, and has a passion for helping people through the use of foodbanks.

 He served for 10 years as Presbytery Clerk of Hamilton Presbytery.
 He also served, jointly, as the first moderator of the newly formed Forth Valley and Clydesdale Presbytery.

 As part of his year of being Moderator, he preached at St Giles Cathedral on the Sunday during General Assembly Week, which happened to be Pentecost.
 The service was attended by that year's Lord High Commissioner, Prince Edward, the Duke of Edinburgh.
 The theme of his year of serving as Moderator is 'Building Together.'

 In 2024 he visited Malawi helping to celebrate the centenary of the Church of Central Africa Presbyterian.
 He visited Thondwe in Malawi to open a replaced bridge funded by the twinned Scottish community of Innerleithen, Traquair and Walkerburn.

 Family life

-Paterson has been married to Christine since September 1987.
+Paterson has been married to Christine since 4 September 1987.
 Christine is a senior member of the community nursing team.
 They were married at the University of Glasgow Memorial Chapel.
 They have been together since they were 14 years old.
 He is a father of three children.